njleach/GIR/README.md

 The concentration-forcing equation in GIR has three terms: logarithmic, linear and square-root.
 These allow the dominant behaviours of increasing gas concentrations of species with differing spectral saturation levels to be represented faithfully (and can also allow for inclusion of some non-linearity beyond the dominant term).
 The thermal response is a simple impulse-response energy balance model [Gregory et al. (2002)].
 While the most commonly used version of this model calculate thermal response based on a two-layer system, work has suggested that the responses of complex GCMs can be emulated better by a three-layer system [Tsutsui (2017)], largely to improve the very short timescale response.
 As such, we keep the number of layer in GIR general, though our default thermal parameter set contains three.
 ## Installing GIR
+GIR is compatible with python 3.5+ (due to the use of starred expressions in some routines).
 Currently, GIR is not provided as a conda or pip python module (though we hope to provide this in the future).
 Users must download or pull the latest version from this [repo](https://github.com/njleach/GIR).
 ## Running GIR
 To use GIR in a python script or jupyter notebook, you must include the following lines in your preamble: